Can I Take My House off the Market and Not Regret It?

 How can I remove my listing from the market?

-If and when you decide to take your house off the market, you must remove it from MLS and other real estate listing sites.
+If and when you decide to take your house off the market, you must remove it from the MLS and other real estate listing sites.
 It’s your agent’s responsibility to delete the MLS listing, explains Wemert.

 “It’s very easy to pull your listing off of the MLS, and usually, when you pull it off there, it will pull it off all the other platforms as well,” she adds.

-After your MLS listing is removed, it can take up to 24 hours for your listing to be removed from sites like Zillow, Trulia and Realtor.com.
+After your MLS listing is removed, it can take up to 24 hours for your listing to be removed from sites like Zillow, Trulia, and Realtor.com.
 We explain below how to remove those listings yourself.

 Zillow and Trulia